HanWenfang/syncless/branches/with_ptsevent/README.txt

       (http://sourceforge.net/projects/mysql-python/files/), but it seems
       to be less maintained than myconnpy.

+Q9.
+How do I make my SSL connections (client and server) non-blocking?

+A9.
+Use the coio.nbsslsocket class as a drop-in non-blocking replacement for
+    ssl.SSLSocket.
+If you don't want to modify your source code, call this somewhere the beginning in your script:

+      from syncless import patch
+      patch.patch_socket()  # DNS lookups and socket.socket() non-blocking.
+      patch.patch_ssl()     # Make ssl.SSLSocket non-blocking.

+    This makes both the connecting handshake operation and the data transfers (reads and writes) non-blocking.

+    Patching affects only Python code using the standard `ssl' Python module.
+Patching doesn't affect the non-standard `openssl' Python module or C extensions using libssl directly.
+Maybe in the future Syncless will have a patch.patch_openssl(), but C extensions will never be patched, so please make sure that you create all your SSL sockets in Python code.

 Planned features
 ~~~~~~~~~~~~~~~~
+* TODO(pts): Report libevent bug that evdns events are not EVLIST_INTERNAL.
 * TODO(pts): mksleep(secs) and cancel_sleep()
 * TODO(pts): Document the side effect of import syncless.coio on Ctrl-<C>.
 * TODO(pts): TCP communication error handling in the WSGI server